 We invest in each child’s spiritual development through Bible class every other day.
 Our faculty offers the consistent message of sound character as supported by our school's Core Values: respect, perseverance, courage, compassion, gratitude, and integrity.
 Middle School students have opportunities to learn God's word, talk about current issues, and dive into matters of the heart in Bible Class and lunchtime bible studies.
 Students also attend a weekly chapel to worship together as a Middle School.

 Confidence in every Child

 Middle School students at Presbyterian School are expected to demonstrate their learning by creating, collaborating, and presenting.
 Students grow as a result of intentional reflection and challenging goals for improvement.
-Our Classroom Learning Cycle focuses beyond “what we know” and challenges students to think about “what we do with what we know.”
+Our model for learning focuses beyond “what we know” and challenges students to think about “what we do with what we know.”